DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/teaching-as-a-career/making-a-career-change-to-teaching.md

 ---
 title: Making a career change to teaching
 title_paragraph: |-
-  <p>Peter shares how he switched careers to teaching, after more than 20 years working in finance.</p>
+  <p>Peter shares how he switched careers to teaching, after a long career in finance.</p>
 description: |-
-  Peter shares how he switched careers to teaching, after more than 20 years working in finance.
+  Peter shares how he switched careers to teaching, after more than 25 years working in finance.
 layout: "layouts/minimal"
 colour: grey-pink
 keywords: